 Our next question comes from George Shapiro from Shapiro Research.
 Please go ahead with your question.

 Yes.
 Good morning.
+Hi, George.
 Hi.
-On the Gulfstream, Phoebe, are we seeing the trend for orders continue as strong in the second quarter here?
+On the Gulf Stream, Phoebe, are we seeing the trend for orders continue strong in the second quarter here?

-And then just a quick one on Marine.
-The revenues were somewhat less than I would have thought given the guidance of up 6% for the year and the margin was somewhat better.
-As we get increased revenues throughout the year, do we have the opportunity that the margin turns out to be higher than your .5%?
+And then just a quick one on marine.
+The revenues were somewhat less than I would have thought, given the guidance of up 6%. for the year, and the margin was somewhat better.
+As we get increased revenues throughout the year, do we have the opportunity that the margin turns out to be higher than your 8.5%?

-Well, we'll always work toward improved margins.
+Well, look, we'll always work toward improved margins.
 But remember, the revenue is simply a question of timing and mix.
-And as we move from the block 3 to the block 4, we have accounted for those margin changes as we see, and by the way, we see this and you know this, in every one of our transitions from one block to the other.
-Because we bid down a continuous learning curve and we have a, each one of our contracts has the same sort of target profit.
-And we're on a share line.
-So we always give back some of that goodness appropriately so to the U.S. Navy.
-But what does that mean?
+And as we move from the Block 3 to the Block 4, we have accounted for those margin changes.
+By the way, we see this, and you know this, in every one of our transitions from one block to the other because we bid down a continuous learning curve, and each one of our contracts has the same sort of target profit, and we're on a share line.
+So we always give back some of that goodness, appropriately so, to the U.S. Navy But what does that mean?
 That means we've got to drive our operating performance relentlessly and continuously.
 And we've done that now for 20 years.
-So we will work very hard to consolidate and accelerate our learning on the block 4.
+So we will work very hard to consolidate and accelerate our learning on the Block 4.
 But at the moment, we're pretty comfortable with the guidance we gave you.

 Okay, thanks very much.